 The country invests over 7% of its GDP in research and development to develop innovative product and improve existing healthcare services.
 Apart from this, numerous private players are putting efforts to improve the situation and meet growing demand for smart health device.
 Recently, Nokia launched a wireless blood pressure monitor device named ‘Nokia BPM+’ which can offer the highest possible accuracy and instant color-coded results.

-Europe is the second leading smart health devices market.
+Europe is the second leading smart health devices market shareholder.
 This can be accredited to the increasing prevalence of diabetes in the region.
 The British Diabetic Association noted that over 3 million people suffered from diabetes in the U.K in 2018.
 In the view of this, GE Healthcare launched Vivid iq, new generation portable cardiovascular ultrasound system that provides high image quality and superior functionality in 2016 and Philips launched the IntelliVue X3, a portable bedside ECG in 2017.
-Apart from this, rising collaboration and partnership in the region is propelling market growth.
+Apart from this, rising collaboration and partnership in the region is propelling smart health devices market growth.
 For instance, in 2017, GE Healthcare acquired Monica Healthcare (UK) to expand monitoring maternal-infant care business in the U.K.